 Zero-party data is information that is hard to infer or buy from a user, in other words it is information that a customer voluntarily shares with a company.
 Seen by many as one of the most promising data collection solutions in a cookieless world.
 In other words: zero-party data is the way forward for brands.

-Seen by many as one of the most promising data collection solutions in a cookieless world, zero-party data is the way forward, and having a well-structured and comprehensive zero-party data collection solution in place will go a long way in helping companies to bridge the gap left by third-party cookies.
+Seen as a promising data collection solution in a cookieless world, zero-party data is the way forward.
+Having a well-structured and comprehensive zero-party data collection solution will help companies bridge the gap left by third-party cookies.

-The key difference between first-party data and zero-party data is that first-party data is generally required information that customers supply to make a purchase or to access a service, such as name, gender, date of birth and address.
+The key difference between first-party data and zero-party data is that customers generally supply first-party data as required information to make a purchase or access a service, such as name, gender, date of birth, and address.

-In the case of Decathlon, they used a dynamic gift guide to help their audience to find the perfect end of year gift.
+Regarding Decathlon, they used a guide to help their audience to find the perfect end of year gift.

 “We use the Qualifio platform to boost engagement via interactive content created at key moments of the year, which will enable us to collect strategic data, a preference, a wish that will help us segment our database, personalise our communications and ultimately build customer loyalty.”Olivier Flament, Data & Direct Marketing Manager – Decathlon